Back to all posts

 2. Project plans and scenarios — as soon as you’re able to drill into the projects, break them into milestones, timelines, deliverables, and tasks, your human resource forecasting will get more accurate.
 It is this growing visibility into your projects that will make your resource demand forecasting efforts more relevant.

-3. Resource calendars — they are something of a zoomed-out view of your resource scheduling.
+3. Resource calendars — they are a zoomed-out view of your resource scheduling.
 But they account for everything that could impact your project — resource availability, holidays, planned work, time entries, etc.

-1. Timesheets — those can help you squeeze more work into the cracks of day — they will make it easy for you and your teams to register billable and non-billable time, track project progress, and identify productivity areas.
+4. Timesheets — those can help you squeeze more work into the cracks of the day — they will make it easy for you and your teams to register billable and non-billable time, track project progress, and identify productivity areas.

 By getting data from all of these sources into one place you can reduce the chance of unexpected resource risks, improve your resource management, and increase overall business output.